 Absorbed in their game, the sister and brother didn’t hear a knock at the door which the woman answered.

 Out in the twilight, leaning on a crutch which took the place of his missing right leg, stood a bent and bright-eyed little man.
 He wore a uniform under a smock of pockets stuffed with serviceable goods for purchase—pencils, spools, thimbles, needles, sealing wax, envelopes, and ink.
 The amputee held a coin box.

 After they had exchanged greetings, the the children’s mother turned to find her purse.
 “I’m sure we can use something.”

 “No, lady.”
 The crutch tapped twice.
 “I’m not here to ask for money.”

-“What is it?” he said.
-“Something’s wrong.
+“What is it?
+Something’s wrong.
 You’re upset.
 Who are you worrying about, lady?”

-The visitor continued with his questions.
+Gazing at the doorsill, he nodded.
 “What floor is your husband on?”

 “What’s his room number?”

-“What time do the night nurses change shift?”
+“What time do the nurses change shift?”

 In December of 1978, the same woman sat with her two teenage granddaughters in her dining room, recounting this memory, which had become one of the cousins’ family favourites at Christmas.